Introduction – to the future of employment

 There is an upcoming ‘next wave’ of outsourcing, which has the potential to generate 30 million more jobs and $600bn of economic activity – all catalysed by the fast-advancing globalisation and technology.

-This is the argument for the power of outsourcing, how it will generate 30 million jobs, and why a well constructed services marketplace, could have an incredible impact on the industry and world.
+This white paper outlines the argument for the power of outsourcing, how it will generate 30 million jobs, and why a well-constructed services marketplace, could have an incredible impact on the industry and world.

 A brief history of offshore outsourcing